Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

     and one or more of the :math:`y` variables should be appropriately redesignated to be part of either :math:`x` or :math:`z`.

-In order to cast the robust optimization counterpart formulation of the above model, we now assume that the uncertain parameters may attain any realization in a compact uncertainty set :math:`\mathcal{Q} \subseteq \mathbb{R}^{n_q}` containing
+In order to cast the robust optimization counterpart of the :ref:`determinstic model <deterministic-model>`, we now assume that the uncertain parameters may attain any realization in a compact uncertainty set :math:`\mathcal{Q} \subseteq \mathbb{R}^{n_q}` containing